1995parham/TFAT/README.md

 In this project we using kernel-coding style from Linus Torvalds and using some script from kernel to validate our code against that.

+#Contribution
+For todo list see doc/TODlist.md
+If you have bug or idea about this project send me an [email](mailto:parham.alvani@gmail.com)

 #Dependecies
 1. GNU readline
 2. GNU histroy